ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

 To implement a warehouse connector based on MSI, we need to know to what warehouse to send which products.
-The warehouse selection is done in MSI with the Souce Selection Algorithm.
+The warehouse selection is done in MSI with the Source Selection Algorithm.
 The SSA is triggered via the UI, right before creating the shipment.

 The feature-gap here is that we need the result of the SSA, because we need to send an API call at some point to the warehouse...
-After we've send the API calls to the warehouse we cant have the result of the SSA be changed.
+After we've sent the API calls to the warehouse we can't have the result of the SSA be changed.

 1. If the SSA has been ran a single time we need to store the result, it can't change.